 The new shift is to stand-alone strip malls with the “anchors” being a Target store and a Bed Bath & Beyond.
 The marketing experience of the mall has been replaced by a new economy, the economy of time saving.
 Target has no more of a brand promise than simply a new department store of mall stores.

 Meanwhile, Sears, Macy’s and Kohl’s fight for the Target and Wall-Mart leftover crumbs and battle for the dollars spent during special seasons like “back to school: and Christmas.
 The rest of the year, the stores are deserted.

 Sears has even lost its business as an appliance retailer of choice to Home Depot and Lowes.
 Watch SEARS’ marketing and you will see that Sears still sells “things.”
 They don’t sell the brand of they customer they wish to influence because they have no idea who these people are.

 Oh, they know where they live and the rest of the demographics.
 It is certain they even know the traffic pattern within each store, which after all what merchandisers’ jones for.
 But, they have no idea how to reach into the innermost precepts of the target audience and develop a brand the target audience will covet because it is about the prospect/customer and not about Sears.

 Sad really.
 This quintessentially American retail marketers have been relegated to value only in our memories.
-It has no relevance to our lives and the truth of this can be seen in their marketing advertising.
+And, retail marketing Experts are the problem.
+What they do has no relevance to our lives and the truth of this can be seen in their marketing advertising.
 Raise your hand Blue Team, Sears is for you.